Marketplace Seller Management: How to Attract Sellers on Your B2C Marketplace

 2. Negotiations and Acquisition

-Before you approach potential sellers with your offer, consider your competitors’ conditions to prepare the better ones and to convince vendors to join your virtual shopping mall platform.
+Before you approach potential sellers with your offer, consider your competitors’ conditions to prepare the better ones and to convince wholesale suppliers to join your virtual wholesale shopping mall platform.

 If there are multi seller shopping malls with the concept that is similar to yours out there, research their offer to find additional elements to strengthen yours.

-For example, the reasons why Etsy is popular among its sellers are:
+For example, the reasons why Etsy is popular among its online vendors are:

-- vendors use the web marketplace, not having to create their own websites;
+- wholesale suppliers use the web mall, not having to create their own websites;

-- ability to set up a shop and start working quickly: a basic template and payment system are ready to be used as the part of the virtual marketplace ecosystem;
+- ability to set up a shop and start working quickly: a basic template and payment system are ready to be used as the part of the virtual mall ecosystem;

 - for newcomers—they can try running their business without the financial risk;